 The number of narrow lots in a row determines the type of development on each of the lots.
-Narrow lot development can either be a single dwelling on a single narrow lot, a duplex on two narrow lots, or a triplex on three narrow lots.
+Narrow lot development can either be a single dwelling on a single narrow lot, or a semi detached dwellings on two or more narrow lots.
 This chapter provides guidelines for each of these development types.